Designing a Learning Community for Early Career Developers

 Why it mattered:

-Consistent, structured communication helped maintain engagement without requiring constant manual interaction.
+• consistent, structured communication helped maintain engagement without requiring constant manual interaction.

-4. Design an Events and Resource Library
+Events and Resource Library

 For volunteers who wanted to host Tech Talks and AMAs, a dedicated page showcased: